ncase/blog/src/posts/on-depression.md

 **Then, every day:**

-- **Take ~5000 IU of Vitamin D**
+- **Take ~4000 IU of Vitamin D**
     - ⚠️ be cautious if you have kidney stones, or are on medications that could interact with Vitamin D. "ask your doctor".
-    - 4,000 IU is the "official maximum safe dose", if you understandably don't trust a random internet blogger, even though she cited peer-reviewed sources.
-As noted earlier, even 3,000 IU still has a large effect.
+    - (4,000 IU is the official max safe dose)
-    - 10,000 IU if you're feeling daring / have darker skin / live in less sunny climates.
+    - 10,000 IU if you're feeling daring (a couple large controlled trials showed no major lasting adverse side effects).
     - bonus: may improve immune response to Covid & influenza?
 - **Take ~1500 mg of ≥60%-EPA Omega-3**
     - ⚠️ be cautious if you're on blood thinners, or other medications that could interact with Omega-3. again, "ask your doctor".
+    - (5000 mg/day is the official max safe dose)
     - bonus: may improve cognition?
 - **Don't quit your existing antidepressants if they're net-positive for you!**
     - you may also want to ask your doctor about _Amitriptyline_, or those other best-effect-size antidepressants.

 Can you get these doses of Vitamin D & Omega-3 through whole foods alone, no supplements?
-Probably, but it'd be expensive & tedious: you'd have to eat something like 2,000 calories of farmed salmon _a day_ to get 5,000 IU/day of Vitamin D. As for Omega-3, eating mostly oily fishes _would_ get you >1000mg of Omega-3, but they'd be _more DHA than EPA_, which the above studies suggest would cancel out the antidepressant effects.
+Probably, but it'd be expensive & tedious: you'd have to eat something like 2,000 calories of farmed salmon _a day_ to get 4,000 IU/day of Vitamin D. As for Omega-3, eating mostly oily fishes _would_ get you >1000mg of Omega-3, but they'd be _more DHA than EPA_, which the above studies suggest would cancel out the antidepressant effects.

 **The effect sizes on depression:**